The Short Answer · Updated July 2026

 What About Bottled Water?

 Bottled water is the wrong solution.
 A 2024 Columbia University study found that bottled water contains an average of 240,000 plastic particles per liter — 90% of them nanoplastics shed from the plastic bottle itself during storage and handling.
-We covered this research in depth in does bottled water have microplastics?
+See the full breakdown of how many microplastics are in a bottle of water, sized from a 250 ml hotel bottle up to a 24-pack case.

 Glass-bottled water (Perrier, Volvic, Mountain Valley Spring) significantly reduces this.
 But at $2–4 per bottle for daily use, it is expensive and ecologically wasteful.
 Filtered tap water from a certified system is substantially cheaper, equivalent or better in quality, and produces no plastic waste.